 57 Pages Posted: 4 Jul 2016 Last revised: 25 Mar 2020

 Date Written: March 23, 2020

 We examine whether public disclosure of Deloitte 2007 PCAOB Part II report, which identifies quality control deficiencies related to audits of income tax accounts, affects Deloitte’s auditor-provided tax services (APTS).
-Using a difference-in-differences model, we document a 17 percent lower likelihood of Deloitte’s audit clients retaining APTS relative to clients of other annually inspected firms when the report is made public.
-We also find that the lower retention of Deloitte’s APTS is more evident when the firm receives higher non-audit fees from its audit clients.
-Moreover, we document that audit clients that retain Deloitte’s APTS pay 11 percent lower APTS fees after the report becomes public.
-These results suggest that publicly identifying audit quality control deficiencies inflicts a spillover loss on the inspected firm’s market for non-audit services.
-Overall, our study contributes to a more complete understanding of the consequence of PCAOB communications about inspection findings in Part II reports.
+Using a difference-in-differences model, we document a 17 percent lower likelihood of Deloitte’s audit clients employing APTS relative to clients of other annually inspected firms when the report is made public.
+We also find that the dampening effect of publicly disclosing the Part II report on Deloitte’s APTS is more evident among audit clients paying higher non-audit fees to auditors and those with more complex tax planning.
+These results suggest that revealing income tax-specific quality control deficiencies prompts audit clients to revise upward (downward) their expected costs (benefits) of perceived auditor independence impairment (knowledge spillover) stemming from APTS.
+Overall, our study suggests that public disclosure of audit firm-wide quality control deficiencies pertaining to audits of income tax accounts imposes a collateral damage to the inspected firm’s non-audit tax services, thereby providing a more complete understanding of the consequences of the PCAOB’s communications about quality control deficiencies in Part II reports.

 Suggested Citation: Suggested Citation